aashishtamsya/awesome-xcode-scripts/README.md

 > Insure your starting version number is in SemVer format (e.g. 1.0.0)

+### AppIcon Versioning Auto-Increment Script

+* [IconVersioning.sh](/Scripts/IconVersioning.sh) - Overlay the iOS application version on top of the icon.

 ## Installation

 1. Download the zip or clone the repo to your desired directory.